WasmEdge/docs/docs/embed/go/reference/latest.md

 ### WASM Execution Example With VM Object

 The following shows the example of running the WASM for getting the Fibonacci.
-This example uses the [fibonacci.wasm](https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/examples/wasm/fibonacci.wasm), and the corresponding WAT file is at [fibonacci.wat](https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/examples/wasm/fibonacci.wat).
+This example uses the WASM file `fibonacci.wasm` converted from the text format [fibonacci.wat](https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/examples/wasm/fibonacci.wat).

 ```wasm
 (module